Ranagol/simplelogistik/README.md

 # Run migrations
 sail artisan migrate

-# (development only!!) to populate system with fake data
+# (development only!!) to populate system with fake data.
+Before seeding create test user (see next chapter for more info)
 sail artisan db:seed
 ```

+### The test user
+You must create a test user, in order to be able to log in and use the app.
+This test user defining
+is happening in the .env.
+Just specify your email and your password like in this example:
+TEST_USERNAME=user@gmail.com
+TEST_PASSWORD=12345
+After you defined your test user credentials, then you can seed the db.